-Celebration Circles - recognizes an individual or a group and to share joy and a sense of accomplishment.
+Celebration Circles - recognizes an individual or a group to share joy or a sense of accomplishment.

-Talking Circles - Participants explore a specific issue or topic from many different perspectives.
-Talking circles allow all voices to be respectfully.
+Talking/Learning Circles - Participants explore a specific issue or topic from many different perspectives.

-Community-building Circle - Creates bonds and build relationships among a group of people who have a shared interest.
+Community-building Circle - Creates bonds and build relationships among a group.

 Circle of Understanding- Its purpose is to develop a more complete picture of the context or reason for a particular event or behavior.

 Healing Circle - The purpose is to share the pain of a person or persons who have experienced trauma or loss.